CartoDB/airship/packages/components/src/components/legends/README.md

 For legends that only display color values, but no size dimension, width will be ignored.
 On other types, stroke properties are not used.

 - **type**: This property indicates the type of legend it is.
-Most of the time is not required, except for legends that can display mixed types of geometries (such as `as-legend-category`) or for generic legends (`as-legend-color-bins`).
+Most of the time is not required, except for legends that can display mixed types of geometries (such as [as-legend-category](#as-legend-category)) or for generic legends ([as-legend-color-bins](#as-legend-color-bins)).
 - **color**: This property is used for the main color of the legend.
 That means, the fill color for points and polygons, but the color of lines as well.
 - **marker**: This property only makes sense in legends that display points, and let you specify an image URL.
 - **strokeColor**: the outline of a point or a polygon.
-Has no effect on lines
+Has no effect on lines.
 - **strokeStyle**: the style of the outline.
 Directly mapped to CSS `border-style`, so check out all [possible values](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style)
-- **label**: A label for a step
+- **label**: A label for a step.
 - **width**: The diameter of a point, or the width of a line.
-Completely ignored for polygon-related-legends
+Completely ignored for polygon-related-legends.

 #### Orientation = 'vertical' | 'horizontal'